 S off the

 on the small River Lee.

-There is a side turning off this main road at the E end of the wood,
+There is a turning off the N21 at the E end of Ballyseedy Wood, which I shall call the E side road.
+See street view.

 Ballyseedy townland, Ballyseedy par,